ZihuangHuang/EasyLectureApplication/README.md

 - __Nguyen Nam Anh Tran__

-   3. 📃User Story: I enjoy studying with others, but a lot of the times, I'd like to share what I've learnt with my peerse.
+   3. 📃User Story: I enjoy studying with others, but a lot of the times, I'd like to share what I've learnt with my peers.
 Therefore, I'd like to have a program that can generate a PDF file that contains questions which I've got online.

 - __Eric Zhang__